vicmil-kth-studier/Modsim24_CubeCollision3D/vicmil_lib/readme.md

     This assumes you have glm installed, another headers only library that contains linear algebra.

 ### N3_vicmil_opengl:
     This assumes you have SDL2 as well as OpenGL 1.0 installed in order to work.
-With this library you can do 3D graphics, handle user input etc. If you want to compile for the browser, make sure you have emscripten installed!
+With this library you can do 3D graphics, handle user input etc.

+### N4_vicmil_emscripten:
+    This assumes you have emscripten installed in order to work.
+With this library you can write code for the browser and interract with the browser, such as sending alerts, downloading files etc.